suhoshin/suhoshin.github.io/_pages/about.md

 I'm a first-year Ph.D. student in Computer Science at the University of Maryland, advised by [Prof. MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
 I'm broadly interested in the intersection of microeconomics, theoretical computer science and learning theory.
 This includes algorithmic mechanism design/game theory, information design, social learning/choice, and their interface with approximate/randomized/online algorithm, computational complexity, and multi-armed bandits.
-I've recently been working on a mechanism design without monetary transfer with focus on a delegation mechanism, incentive-aware online decision-making mechanisms, and further algorithmic questions on principal-agent problems with information asymmetry.
+I've recently been working on a mechanism design without monetary transfer with focus on delegation mechanism, incentive-aware online decision-making, and further algorithmic questions on principal-agent problems with information asymmetry.

 &nbsp;